 Add ice cubes and shake.
 Pour the cocktail in the glass and serve.

 Thanks to my husband Sandy for the recipe and for modelling for this post! :)

-Disclaimer: this post was written in collaboration with House of Fraser.
+Disclaimer: the glasses and cocktail shaker were gifted by House of Fraser.
 All opinions are my own.